 Plans and photos of a small kitchen herb garden before and after planting with list of plants used and tips for planting your own herb garden.
 Now updated with photos of the garden through the seasons to see how it changed and grew.

-We are still in the process of our backyard deck transformation - going from a huge, unusable, rotting deck to multiple outdoor rooms connected by gravel paths.
-Yes, we started five months ago, but it’s one of those DIY projects that we have to take in steps for various reasons - financial, time, and weather.
+While still in the process of our backyard deck transformation - going from a huge, unusable, rotting deck to multiple outdoor rooms all connected by gravel paths - we completed this cute herb garden just steps from the kitchen.
+The whole makeover took months because it was one of those DIY projects that we had to take in steps for various reasons - financial, time, and weather.

-Remember back in April, after we removed the deck and framed in the new back porch, we had this area between it and the mudroom door porch for the planned herb garden:
+Then back in April we removed most of the deck and framed in a new small back porch deck at the French doors, leaving us with this area between it and the mudroom door porch (on the left below):

-It's not big, but it is what we had to work with between the two back doors.
-And it’s enough for my purposes- being able to quickly run out the back door to clip rosemary, thyme, or chives for a meal (I did have some herbs in pots, but I find them a lot more work than if they are in the ground and some things just didn’t grow for me very well in pots, like rosemary).
+It's not a big area, but it's what we had to work with between the two back doors and I knew it would be enough for my purposes.
+I wanted to be able to quickly run out the back door to clip rosemary, thyme, or chives for a meal.

-Even though it’s small (7′ x 11′), we still needed a way to walk through it to easily reach the herbs for harvesting.
-There had been a small section of brick under the hose area that we had removed when we built the mudroom porch, so we decided to make a brick path through the herbs.
+In our case, there had been a small section of brick that we had removed when we built the mudroom porch to the left of the garden, so we decided to use the brick to make a path through the herbs.